Bicuspid Aortic Valve: Symptoms, Diagnosis & Treatment Options

 When Is Surgery Required For A Bicuspid Aortic Valve?

-Aortic valve that are bicuspid impact each patient differently.
+Aortic valves that only have two leaflets impact each patient differently.

 At times, these valves may cause severe heart valve disease at birth.
 Alternatively, bicuspid aortic valve symptoms can appear during the first twenty years of life.
 Most patients (like me), however, start to experience problems during their 30s, 40s, and 50s.
 However, this is not always the case.
 Yesterday, for example, I spoke with a 71-year old patient who just had aortic valve replacement surgery due to this disorder.